sloganking/TileView/README.md

 # TileView

 `TileView` is a program for viewing super resolution images.
 It works by only rendering parts of an image that are on your screen, at a resolution that won't overwhelm your computer.
-To slice your own image into tiles so `TileView` can view it, see [tile-processor](https://github.com/sloganking/tile-processor).
+You can run `TileView` on a directory containing a tileset, or on a standard image file.
+If you run `TileView` on an image file, it will use [tile-processor](https://github.com/sloganking/tile-processor) to convert the image to tiles in a tmp directory before viewing it.

 An example of how a large image can be rendered at various levels of details (LODs)
 ![](https://raw.githubusercontent.com/banesullivan/localtileserver/main/imgs/tile-diagram.gif)